 Digital noise is essentially damaged pixels that don’t accurately represent the color or exposure of an image.
 While newer cameras have become incredibly adept at high ISO shooting, it’s still something to watch out for.

-On my Sony a6000, I’ve found I can shoot up to 1600 ISO with no visual problems.
-3200 ISO is when some noise begins to show, but is easily salvageable in post processing.
+On the Sony a6000, I’ve found I can shoot up to 1600 ISO with no visual problems.
+3200 ISO is when some noise begins to show, but images are still easily salvageable in post processing.

 When should I increase my ISO?